 Because these soles are soft, and the stability is somewhat lacking, these boots are best worn for on-trail endeavors.

-As with the other Hoka ONE ONE model in this review, the Tor Ultra Hi WP, the Speedgoat uses an aggressive Vibram lug pattern that is not incredibly deep when compared with the heavy set lugs like found on the Scarpa Zodiac Plus GTX, but performs admirably in a range of conditions.
+As with the other Hoka ONE ONE model in this review, the Sky Kaha, the Speedgoat uses an aggressive Vibram lug pattern that is not incredibly deep when compared with the heavy set lugs like found on the Scarpa Zodiac Plus GTX, but performs admirably in a range of conditions.
 We tested these on dry and dusty trails, on muddy and wet surfaces and even on short stretches of firm snow and were not let down.
 Only in instances where edging ability is required do they show some deficiencies.
 The wide 4.75" forefoot gives a stable platform in general, though has a tendency to roll when edging on less than half of the width of the boot.

 Unlike the Tor Ultra Hi, these boots have a cutout sole.
 This lightens them up but makes them vulnerable to pointy objects on the trail.